redhat-developer/vscode-extension-tester/wiki/Home.md

-# VSCode Extension Tester
+# VS Code Extension Tester
-VSCode Extension Tester is a package designed to help you run UI tests for your VS Code extensions using selenium-webdriver.
+VS Code Extension Tester is a package designed to help you run UI tests for your VS Code extensions using selenium-webdriver.
 Simply install it into your extension devDependencies to get started:

 ```npm install --save-dev vscode-extension-tester```